 This is very popular and we hold a waiting list.

 Please phone the offices on our Starbank and Bierton sites for more details.

 Nursery hours are:

 - A spare pair of clothes.

-- A school book bag – available from the Nursery.
+- A school book bag – available from school offices.

-We have two Reception classes of 30 children on each of our school sites.
+We have two Reception classes of 30 children on each of our primary school sites.